Parke-Davis: History

 In the 1950s, Parke-Davis employed Jonas Salk as a consultant on vaccine adjuvants.
 Parke-Davis was also involved in manufacturing the polio vaccine.
 It took Salk much effort to convince Parke-Davis to follow his production protocols exactly.
-For about six months Parke-Davis had the exclusive contract to produce the vaccine for field trials but in February 1954 the National Foundation for the Prevention of Polio reneged on the contract and opened vaccine production to other companies as well.
+For about six months, Parke-Davis had the exclusive contract to produce the vaccine for field trials but, in February 1954, the National Foundation for the Prevention of Polio reneged on the contract and opened vaccine production to other companies as well.

 Parke-Davis commissioned Detroit illustrator Robert Thom to produce 40 illustrations for the series, “A History of Pharmacy in Pictures.”
 Each print came with a history article that explained the depicted scene and its place in history.
 Launched in 1957, the series was developed in cooperation with the Institute for the History of Pharmacy at the University of Wisconsin.
 Druggists were encouraged to display the artwork in their stores.
 Thom also did a comparable series on the history of medicine.

 In the case of Franklin v.
 Parke-Davis (2002), the company was accused of illegal marketing practices, including the promotion of off-label uses of its anticonvulsant medication Neurontin.
 The drug had only been approved for use in patients with epilepsy, but in 2001 over 80% of its $1.8 billion in sales were for indications unapproved by the United States Food and Drug Administration.
 In 2004, Pfizer "admitted that Parke-Davis aggressively marketed Neurontin by illicit means for unrelated conditions including bipolar disorder, pain, migraine headaches, and drug and alcohol withdrawal", and consented to $430 million in penalties although it claimed the violations originated in 1996, well before Pfizer's acquisition of Warner–Lambert.

-As announced on January 22, 2007, Pfizer closed its research facilities in Ann Arbor, Michigan.
+On January 22, 2007, Pfizer announced that it would close its research facilities in Ann Arbor, Michigan.